carpentries-incubator/scrna-seq-analysis/_episodes/05-SRA-to-FASTQ.md

 # or
 # getFASTQinfo( c("SRR000648","SRR000657"), sra_con, srcType = 'ftp')
 ~~~
 Alternatively, we could use fasp protocol to download large files at a faster speed.
-This requires the [IBM Aspera Connect](https://www.ibm.com/aspera/connect/) that has been separately installed.
+This requires the [IBM Aspera Connect](https://www.ibm.com/aspera/connect/) that has to be separately installed.
 Further details are available at the [SRAdb vignettes](https://bioconductor.org/packages/release/bioc/vignettes/SRAdb/inst/doc/SRAdb.pdf).